-San Francisco is synonymous with the Bay.
-Take a break from the hustle and bustle of the City, spend a day on the water to relax and explore San Francisco from a unique vantage point.
-The Port has several water access points to get boats and small vessels into the water, as well as places to rent kayaks, water bikes, and paddleboards.
+Sailing is synonymous with the Bay.
+Set sail around the waterfront for a breathtaking view of the city and bay.
+The Port has several water access points to get boats and small vessels into the water, as well as places to rent kayaks, water bikes, and paddle boards.
 With numerous water recreation activities to choose from, there’s always something new to try!

 The beach at Crane Cove Park allows wading and is perfect spot for families to explore the shore with little ones.